 Except Integrated Sustainability launches this new approach to support the development of Catalytic Buildings and revolutionize sustainable urban developments.
 The release of the white paper sets out the reasoning and details of the concept and provides guidelines and practical examples.

 Our cities are responsible for two-thirds of the global energy demand and 70% of CO2 emissions.
 According to the United Nations, by 2050 our cities will house over 70% of the global population.
 The construction industry building these cities consumes a large proportion of the globe's finite resources; 40% of worldwide energy use, 30% of energy-related greenhouse gas emissions, nearly 12% of water use, and almost 40% of waste.

 The greatest problems for human development in the Anthropocene will occur in our increasingly stressed urban centers.
 The built environment is at the front and center of the global sustainability conversation.

 To rise to address the complex challenges to city development, architects, urban planners, developers, and local governments must integrate their approaches and begin to look beyond individual structures.
 Green architecture, water, energy-neutral buildings, and, more recently, circular buildings are often identified as the silver bullets needed to steer the whole construction sector on the right track.

 However, results have proven that building-centric frameworks and certifications, such as BREEAM and LEED, fall short of adequately reflecting the multifaceted challenges of sustainable urban development.

-We at Except advocate for more holistic approaches to sustainability, where cities, communities and the construction sector need to come together.
-This white paper makes the case for the pressing need to set the bar higher than BREEAM and LEED , and instead turn to integrated perspectives when envisioning the future of high-performance, sustainable buildings.
-We start by giving it a name; introducing Catalytic Buildings.
+Except advocate for more holistic approaches to sustainability, where governance, communities, and the construction sector collaborate and work together.
+This white paper makes a case for the pressing need to set the bar higher, turning to integrated perspectives and envisioning a future of high-performance, sustainable buildings that regenerate entire cities.

 25 februari 2019